 To create a community we are committed to creating mutli-stakeholder participation that is inclusive, diverse, equitable, and accessible.

-- We commit to being accountable to all stakeholders through transparent and reliable communications allowing for broad input to ensure relevance and feasibility of adoption.
+- We are committed to being accountable to all stakeholders through transparent and reliable communications allowing for broad input to ensure relevance and feasibility of adoption.

-- We commit to scalling in an inclusive way, so people and organizations know they are making a difference.
+- We are committed to scaling in an inclusive way, so people and organizations know they are making a difference.

 - We create processes that are designed to be inclusive, diverse, equitable, and accessible.

-- In allowing for complexity and moving at the pace of trust and adoption, we will seek to have a balance between centralized and distributed decision making that achieves our goals while holding strategies for longer-term impact.
+- Allowing for complexity and moving at the pace of trust and adoption, we will seek to have a balance between centralized and distributed decision-making that achieves our goals while holding strategies for longer-term impact.

-We do this through our goverannce structure, Action Tables, and our engagements with social purpose organizations (such as webinars, surveys and reserach).
+We do this through our governance structure, Action Tables, and our engagements with social purpose organizations (such as webinars, surveys and research).